-1. A method, comprising:

-- exchanging authentication information between at least two nodes, one of which being a primary device and one of which being a secondary device; - creating a communication layer via the primary device by incrementing a number representing at least one of a network address, a telephone number and a frequency; - creating a connection request comprising the incremented number; and - transmitting, via the primary device, the connection request onto the communication layer to produce at least one successful response.
+- 1. A method, comprising: - creating a communication layer via a primary device by incrementing a number representing at least one of a - network address, a telephone number and a frequency; creating a connection request comprising the incremented - number; and transmitting, via the primary device, the connection request onto the communication layer to a secondary - device to produce at least one successful response.